 Stop Scrambling—Start Filling Open Positions Efficiently

 The need for strategic staffing solutions has never been more urgent than today.
-The rate of job openings averages 7% across industries, up from 4.8% one year ago.
+Job openings remain elevated at 6.9% across industries, up from 4.8% one year ago.
 Filling open positions takes 36-42 days on average, and the costs to hire are up to 40% of the position salary.
 While leaders scramble to hire staff, these challenges become cyclical.
 Due to short-staffing, employees become overwhelmed, resulting in further exits.
 Shortcuts are made in recruitment, hiring, and onboarding processes, contributing to early attrition.

 The goal to attract and retain quality talent has motivated recruitment and engagement initiatives across the business community.
 Organizations must lower turnover costs and offset wage hikes that threaten profit margins and sustainability.
 At the same time, they must serve customer needs and remain competitive in the marketplace.
 Approaching positions strategically has become necessary for balancing stakeholder demands.
 Today’s hiring teams require adequate resources and support to meet these challenges.
 Have you provided your team with the tools to succeed?